 - Scanning: You run the printout through your optical scanner.
 Sheet-feed scanners are better for OCR than flatbed scanners because you can scan pages one after another.
 Most modern OCR programs will scan each page, recognize the text on it, and then scan the next page automatically.
 If you’re using a flatbed scanner, you’ll have to insert the pages one at a time by hand.

 - Two-color: The first stage in OCR involves generating a black-and-white (two-color/one-bit) version of the color or grayscale scanned page, similar to what you’d see coming out of a fax machine.
 OCR is essentially a binary process: it recognizes things that are either there or not.
 If the original scanned image is perfect, any black it contains will be part of a character that needs to be recognized while any white will be part of the background.
 Reducing the image to black and white is therefore the first stage in figuring out the text that needs processing.
-If you have a color scan of a newspaper with a large brown coffee stain over the words, it’s easy to tell the text from the stain; but if you reduce the scan to a black-and-white image, the stain will turn to black and white too and may confuse the OCR process.
+If you have a color scan of a newspaper with a large brown coffee stain over the words, it’s easy to tell the text from the stain.
+If you reduce the scan to a black-and-white image, the stain will turn to black and white too and may confuse the OCR process.

-- Proofreading: Even the best OCR programs aren’t perfect, especially when they’re working from very old documents or poor quality printed text.
+- Proofreading: Even the best OCR programs aren’t perfect.
+Especially when they’re working from very old documents or poor quality printed text.
 That’s why the final stage in OCR should always be a good, old-fashioned human proofread!

 Customized Document OCR Scanning Services For YOUR Business